AcuaExpreso

-The ferries cross the San Juan Bay with its services running from mornings to evenings seven days a week as the weather and maritime conditions permit.
+The ferry crosses San Juan Bay, with its services running from mornings to evenings seven days a week as the weather and maritime conditions permit.
 Although the service is heavily used by tourists, its primary purpose is to serve as a transportation hub for those who live nearby Cataño but work in San Juan.

+It formerly included the Old San Juan to Hato Rey service, which used to dock at AcuaExpreso San Juan Terminal in Pier 2 of the San Juan Cruise Port on the northwestern side of the Bay and at the AcuaExpreso Hato Rey Terminal in Hato Rey on the southeastern side of the Bay through the Martín Peña Channel, ending in front of the Coliseum of Puerto Rico and next to the Hato Rey station of the Tren Urbano metro system.